-In this chapter there will be discussions related to the implementation of the tool, it’s structure, architecture levels and explanations of visualization methods for each use case (task).
+In this chapter, there will be discussions related to the implementation of the tool, its structure, architecture levels and explanations of visualization methods for each use case (task).

 The goal of the current thesis project is to create a visualization tool to help people understand/analyze table data in a more suitable format as charts, comparison diagrams, etc.